Advice adding the credit card service fee to invoices

 Does anyone have any good tips for assigning Team compliance tasks like having to carry out equipment checks or risk assessments when on site.
 I've built the checklists etc in Job Forms but struggling with how to assign this as a task (Job) without attaching to a client.155Views4likes3CommentsHow to back up job photos and files from Jobber?

 Hey all, just wondering if this is something others have run into.
 A few of our clients have been talking about how they handle long-term storage of job photos and documents, especially when staff leave, or when they want to organize files outside of Jobber.
 Some mentioned wanting to move things to Google Drive or DropBox automatically, but I’m not sure how common that need really is.
 Just curious, have you or your team thought about this?
 Is keeping a backup of Jobber media files part of your process, or not really a concern?
 Appreciate any thoughts!
-Josh144Views0likes2CommentsDo You Train Your Team to Think or Just Work?
+Josh155Views0likes2CommentsWhat are you doing right now to make the phone ring for your business?